gvwilson/thirdbit/src/fiction/cloudherd/index.md

 armed only with her courage and a magic sword while Rash and Sensy and the rest of the village cheered her on.*

-*No, this dream wasn't one of those.
-This one was troubled and strange.
+*No, this dream was troubled and strange.
 The tiger was in it, as large as a house.
 The crows were in it too,
-but they were skeletons decorated with feathers like the toys children made for All Ghosts' Night and they were pecking chunks out of the people around her who were slowly losing shape like weary clouds.*
+but they were skeletons decorated with feathers like the toys that children made for All Ghosts' Night, and they were pecking at the faceless people around her.*

 *Standing in the middle of everything was the troll she had seen that morning.
 Her eyes were as deep as the shadows in the forest